 Each nimbl card costs £2.49 a month.
 This means you will need to spend almost £10 a month if you are buying cards for four children.
 However, they won’t be charged to make purchases or to withdraw money at free-to-use cash machines when using the card in the UK.
 If the card is used overseas, a 2.95% currency exchange fee will be incurred and all cash withdrawals will cost £1.50.

-Once you receive the card, you will need to activate it by using the app.
+Once you receive the card, you will need to activate it online, you can then download the mobile app.
 Available for iPhone and Android users, both parents and children can log into the app with separate logins.
-The app alerts children when money is added to their account.
-It’s easy for them to see their balance and ask for friends and family members to send gifts to their account.
+The app alerts children when money is added to their account it’s easy for them to see their balance and ask for friends and family members to send gifts to their account.
 Parents can lock and unlock the card with ease via the app and look at statements to advise their children on their financial behaviour.
-Adults can also request gifts from friends and family members – this is ideal for birthdays and Christmas.
-There is also a savings feature that encourages young people to put money aside for treats.
-Micro-savings enable kids to save each time they make a purchase by striking a balance between spending and saving.
+Parents can also request gifts from friends and family members – this is ideal for birthdays and Christmas.
+There is also a savings feature that encourages young people to put money aside for treats. nimbl’s unique feature, micro-savings enables kids to save each time they make a purchase by striking a balance between spending and saving.

 Although nimbl isn’t a bank, it is regulated by the FCA.
-The card itself is a MasterCard although it can only be used when money has been pre-loaded onto it.
+The card itself is a mastercard although it can only be used when money has been pre-loaded onto it.
 Users are instructed to report loss and theft to the customer service department even if they have put a temporary block on a card.
 Parents can also report a card lost or stolen via the app and order a new one.

 There are many clear advantages to using nimbl.
 The service helps kids to enhance their money management skills whilst giving parents valuable peace of mind. nimbl has no hidden top up costs or gifting fees meaning money can be added to the accounts as often as required.
 The spending control features prevent overspending, and parents are notified each time the card is used.
 Many parents also appreciate the way they can block withdrawals and online purchases if they wish to.
 There is also a one-month free trial that will help you decide whether nimbl is right for you and your children.
 It’s also easy to manage several Child accounts at once from your dashboard.
-Another benefit of nimbl is that it can be used by kids aged as young as 8, whereas some other services only welcome the over-10s.
+Another benefit of nimbl is that it can be used by kids aged as young as 6, whereas some other services only welcome the over-10s.